Things to do with babies and toddlers

 Montreal Science Centre

-La TOHU hosts circus shows and activities made for high-energy toddlers.
-Geordie Theatre specializes in theatre for kids.
-Maison Théâtre programs events and shows for toddlers, preschoolers and older kids.
-Older toddlers will have fun with the interactive exhibitions at the Montréal Science Centre.
+La TOHU hosts circus shows and activities tailor-made for high-energy toddlers.
+Geordie Theatre, Place des Arts Junior Shows and the Maison Théâtre presents theatrical programming for children aged 0 to 17 years.
+Older children will delight in the interactive exhibitions at the Montréal Science Centre and classical music concerts at the Maison symphonique.
 Take a break with a book and stay for story time at La Petite Librairie Drawn & Quarterly (one of the city's many great bookstores), at the Grande Bibliothèque downtown or any of the Montréal's kid-friendly libraries.
+Check out our Cultural guide for families for more ideas!

 Indoor activities